-There are numerous ways to develop better cultural intelligence, whether it be simply from reading books such as the Cultural Guides series, through to organizing team building events that embrace the diversity of cultures in the workplace.
+There are numerous ways to develop better cultural intelligence, whether it be simply by reading books such as the Cultural Guides series, through organizing team-building events that embrace the diversity of cultures in the workplace.

 2. Elicit Feedback About Your Leadership

-Although it might at first seem a brave thing to do, you might want to think about trying to elicit feedback about your leadership in one-ot-one meetings with your employees or the people you manage.
-Becoming more open as a leader and inviting feedback can, in the long-term, be very rewarding and provide invaluable information in relation to inclusive leadership.
-Your employees themselves will often provide you with the solutions to help you make your workplace more inclusive for each and every employee.
+Although it might at first seem a brave thing to do, you might want to think about trying to elicit feedback about your leadership in one-to-one meetings with your employees or the people you manage.
+Becoming more open as a leader and inviting feedback can, in the long term, be very rewarding and provide invaluable information in relation to inclusive leadership.
+Your employees themselves will often provide you with solutions to help you make your workplace more inclusive for each and every employee.

 3. Try and Provide Diversity Training